Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 138 total times this season.
-They've finished 90-48 in those games.
+- The Braves have put together a 91-48 record in games they were favored on the moneyline (winning 65.5% of those games).

-- When it has played as moneyline favorites with odds of -250 or shorter, Atlanta has a 25-7 record (winning 78.1% of its games).
+- Atlanta has a record of 26-7 when playing as moneyline favorites with odds of -250 or shorter (78.8% winning percentage).

-- The implied moneyline probablility for this matchup gives the Braves a 71.4% chance to win.
+- Based on this game's moneyline, the Braves have an implied win probability of 71.4%.

-- Atlanta has played in 153 games with an over/under set, and have combined with its opponents to go over the total 86 times (86-64-3).
+- In the 154 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 87 times (87-64-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!